EvotecIT/homeassistant-siegenia/docs/RELEASING.md

 - After merge, consider removing the local PNG serving fallback from `__init__.py` in a future release.

 ## 4) Tag and Release
-- Commit the version bump + changelog.
+- Commit the version bump.
 - Create a signed tag: `git tag -a vX.Y.Z -m "Siegenia vX.Y.Z" && git push --tags`.
-- Create GitHub Release:
+- Create a GitHub Release and write the changelog in the release notes.
-  - Title: `vX.Y.Z`
-  - Notes: copy the section from `CHANGELOG.md`.

 ## 5) HACS
 - If not yet on the default HACS list, users can add this repo as a custom repository.